-Summary:

-This Standard provides guidance on the assessment of the impacts that road projects may have on levels of noise and vibration.
+Summary: This revised Standard provides guidance on the assessment of the impacts that road projects may have on levels of noise and vibration.
+This revision replaces the previous Standard, and includes updated advice on calculating night time noise levels, determining the extent of the study area and selecting appropriate traffic speed data.
 Where appropriate, this standard may be applied to existing roads.